A Patient Navigator To Help You Find Your Way

 Although each patient is different and progresses at different rates, you get out what you put into your rehab experience.
 It is a collaborative effort between the physician, patient, rehab team and the patient’s support system.
 Being educated about what joint replacement entails helps the patient take ownership in the outcome.
 If they know what to expect ahead of time it lessens anxiety and stress so they can focus on recovery.

-For even more information about a Patient Navigator, call Adena Bone and Joint today at 740-779-4598 or request an appointment online.
+For even more information about a Patient Navigator, call Adena Orthopedic and Spine Institute today at 740-779-4598.